yuanxiaosc/Multiple-Relations-Extraction-Only-Look-Once/README.md

 There is no longer a raw data download, if you have any questions, you can contact my mailbox wangzichaochaochao@gmail.com

 #### Step3: Data preprocessing
 ```
 python bin/data_manager.py
 ```

+> It is currently recommended to use the run_multiple_relations_extraction_MSE_loss.py file instead of the run_multiple_relations_extraction.py file for model and forecasting!

 #### Step4： Model training

 ```
 python run_multiple_relations_extraction.py \
 --task_name=SKE_2019 \